 Amounts of fellowships vary by program, but you will find them to be competitive with other research institutions in large, metropolitan cities.
 All awards are granted and accepted with the understanding that the student must maintain a superior level of academic progress.

 Research and/or course assistantships are available in several programs, especially the sciences.
 Course assistantships are available to advanced PhD students to assist in the teaching and grading of courses.
 Assistantships do not require a separate application unless noted for a particular program.
-International students are considered with U.S. applicants for assistantships.
+Both international and domestic students are considered for assistantships.
 Assistantships are paid to students biweekly in the form of a stipend check.